digigaia/kudu/README.md

 - IMPORTANT: check symbol name validation, in EOS it can overflow here: https://github.com/AntelopeIO/leap/blob/6817911900a088c60f91563995cf482d6b380b2d/libraries/chain/include/eosio/chain/symbol.hpp#L34

+- do we allow constructing non-normalized names?
+  see: tests/abieos_test.rs:402 vs.

 - check for `unwrap` and `panic!` everywhere

 - check abieos/test.cpp to ensure we cover also all the error cases with proper error messages